tusia313/html-recipe-1/README.md

 # html-recipe-1
-A webpage built purely in HTML showcasing HTML Text fundamentals such as Headings, Paragraphs and Lists.
+Back to basic: a webpage built purely in HTML showcasing HTML Text fundamentals such as Headings, Paragraphs and Lists.